Code-Institute-Submissions/balennouri-pp4/README.md

 1. Log in to Heroku or create an account if necessary.
 2. Click on the button labeled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop-down menu.
 3. Enter a unique name for the application and select the region you are in.
-    * For this project, the unique name is "bundu-restaurant" and the region selected is Europe.
+    * For this project, the unique name is "FastBall" and the region selected is Europe.
 4. Click on "create app".
 5. Navigate to the settings tab and click "Reveal config vars".
 6. Add the config vars necessary for the project.